 So how do you stay on top of the latest legal technology trends?
 You could spend your time monitoring Twitter and keeping an eye on each new legal tech company that hits the market.
-Or, you could attend a legal technology conference—specifically, the best legal technology conference around.
+Or, you could attend a legal technology conference and get all the updates you need in one place.

 The Clio Cloud Conference gives lawyers and legal professionals the skills they need to level up their practice.
 Combining talks on legal technology, the business of law, and more, the Clio Cloud Conference offers a fun, engaging environment to help you think outside the box by introducing new ideas and tools for your practice.

-The conference isn’t just for North American lawyers and legal professionals either—U.K. lawyer Rachel Roche travelled 3,800 miles to attend in 2016.
-Other international attendees came from:
+The Clio Cloud Conference is not just for North American lawyers and legal professionals—U.K. lawyer Rachel Roche travelled 3,800 miles to attend in 2016.
+In 2017, international attendees came from:

-- Professional development sessions.
 At the Clio Cloud Conference, presentations are categorized under three main educational tracks covering legal technology, the business of law, and tips and tricks for using Clio.
 You can focus on a certain track, or attend presentations across multiple tracks to create an experience that is most relevant to your needs.

 What do people say about the Clio Cloud Conference?

 To truly get a sense of what it means to attend the Clio Cloud Conference, it’s best to hear from those who’ve attended.